 1 The Omni Grove Park Inn Golf CourseAshevilleSee on map

 The Omni Grove Park Inn Golf Course is Pinehurst’s only rival in the name-dropping department – for one, President Obama played 18 holes here during a 2010 weekend getaway.
 The course, a regular PGA Tour stop from 1933 through 1951, is a thing of phenomenal beauty with its mountain vistas, tree-lined fairways, meandering stream and the stunning granite inn.
 Another Ross course you can play while in Asheville: Asheville Golf Course.

 2 Pine Needles Lodge & Golf Club

 2 Pine Needles Lodge & Golf ClubSouthern PinesSee on map

-Pinehurst’s neighbor in North Carolina’s greens-rich Sandhills rises high on the national landscape as the chosen course for three U.S. Women’s Opens.
+Pinehurst’s neighbor in North Carolina’s greens-rich Sandhills rises high on the national landscape as the chosen course for four U.S. Women’s Opens.
 Pine Needles adds even more stature because of the resort’s founder, the late Peggy Kirk Bell, a World Golf Hall of Famer.
 At its sister resort, Mid Pines, the Ross-designed course has undergone a tee-to-green restoration that was completed in August 2013.
 And nearby Southern Pines Golf Club stands as a classic Ross layout.

 3 Linville Golf Club